btj/ogp-notes/lecture2part2.md

 - _Private invariants_, also known as _representation invariants_, indicated by tag `@invar` in a documentation comment preceding the private fields of a class, state conditions on the values of the fields of an object that must be true for the object to be considered to be in a valid state.
 It is a module author's responsibility to ensure that an object is in a valid state whenever no constructor or method of the object is being executed.
 Note: the private invariants are not part of the API specification; they serve only as internal documentation for the module author's own use to facilitate their reasoning about the correctness of their module.
 - _Public invariants_, indicated by tag `@invar` in the documentation comment for the class declaration itself, state conditions on the values returned by the getters of an object that must be true whenever no constructor or method of the object is being executed.
 It is a module author's responsibility to ensure this.

-## Testing an abstraction: unit tests
+## Testing an abstraction: API unit tests

 Ideally, when we carefully define and document an API, the implementation of the API can be developed independently from clients of the API.
 For example, in the previous section, we modified the implementatoni of `Interval` to use a different internal representation.